takenobu-hs/ghci-hexcalc/README.md

 GHCi as a Hex-Calculator interactive
 ====================================

-This is an interactive hex-calculator on GHCi.
+This is an interactive hex-calculator using GHCi.
 This is a simple and casual interactive tool like Perl and Excel for daily work.

 Contents: